LexPark - Victorian Square Garage

 Collaboration with photographer Patrick J. Mitchell that began in the stories of Daniel and Hannah, an enslaved woman and her child - a story inextricably woven into the fabric of America.
 Using images of residents of Clark County, KY to create a foundational portrait of the rural community posing the question:

 How do we become a more perfect union?

 Seven original pieces commissioned to celebrate the beauty and history of Keeneland Racecourse.
-Limited edition prints created to benefit the Keeneland Foundation.
+Original pieces in the collection of Keeneland.

 This series of ten pieces collectively embodies the spirit of Walt Whitman who said in his 1855 essay, Preface to the Leaves of Grass: Here is not merely a Nation but a teeming Nation of Nations.
 Like statues from ancient Greece, the figures in this project are unnamed and unknown.
 They represent us all, without the entanglements of gender, race and religion.
 Each 6’8” - as tall as we could be if we stretched.

 View all works of this project here.

 The project, sponsored by the Downtown Lexington Management District, brings a synthesis of art and commerce to a series of storefronts that have been vacant for some time.
 The installations draw attention to the available space. for rent and highlight a local business, in this case a boutique.